-- .1 Colour code conduits, boxes and metallic sheathed cables. - .2 Code with plastic tape or paint at points where conduit or cable enters wall, ceiling, or floor, and at 5 m intervals.
+- .1 All conduit and cable shall be identified as per All wiring shall be identified as per All equipment shall be identified as per WWD Identification Standard Rev 04 and WSTP Tag Naming Standard Rev 00 (612620-0014-40ER-0001). - .2 Colour code conduits, boxes and metallic sheathed cables. - .3 Code with plastic tape or paint at points where conduit or cable enters wall, ceiling, or floor, and at 5 m intervals.